 Figure.
-6 - 9.
+13 - 19.
 All settings can be found on the Config tab.

-Start Config Status System
+Start Config Status St System

-Config operations:
+Config operation

-Unit Read from n unit Write to unit
+Unit Read from unit Write to unit

 File Open Save as

 Write/Save settings

 - When new settings are to be saved and activated in the AQ-50 unit, press the "Write to unit" button. - The settings are then transferred to the device. - The device will restart automatically. - You need to login again after the restart. - The settings can also be saved to a local "IPXCFG" file using the "Save as..." button.